presidentbeef/brakeman-site/source/docs/contributing/adding_tests/index.markdown

 ---
-layout: page
+layout: docs
-title: "Adding Tests"
+title: "Adding New Tests"
-date: 2012-02-09 10:02
-comments: false
-sharing: false
-footer: true
 ---

 Please see [this page](/docs/testing_brakeman) for details about how Brakeman is tested.